Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Carbon Nanotube Geometries

-\Cref{fig:nanotube_5_5_combined} shows a numerical approximation of a local minimizer of the energy function \eqref{eq:energy_harmonic} for a (5,5)-armchair nanotube with caps, which provably lies within a $5\cdot10^{-11}$ \AA{} distance from the true local minimizer. \begin{theorem}[Capped armchair nanotube] Consider the approximate local minimizer $\bar{p}\in \mathbb{R}^{3n}$ of $\Eharmonic$ from \eqref{eq:energy_harmonic} (with bonds corresponding to the (5,5)-armchair capped nanotube with $n=670$) shown in \cref{fig:nanotube_5_5_combined}.
-A true local minimizer of $\Eharmonic$ lies within distance $4.6844\cdot10^{-11}$ \AA{} of $\bar p$ and is unique within distance $9.9993\cdot10^{-8}$ \AA{} of $\bar p$ (in the norm $\|\cdot\|_\infty$). \end{theorem} \begin{proof} This is merely an application of \cref{theorem:minimizer} with numerically found $\bar p$ as well as $\bar\tau,\bar\rho,A$ and all conditions rigorously verified numerically via interval arithmetic for the values $r^*=9.9993\cdot10^{-8}$ \AA{}, $Z(r^*)=5.3880\cdot10^{-1}$, and $Y=2.1601\cdot10^{-11}$ \AA{}, resulting in $r_{\min}=Y/(1-Z(r^*))\leq4.6844\cdot10^{-11}$ \AA{}.
-The detailed computational procedure was already described after \cref{theorem:minimizer}. \Cref{fig:ZDependence} illustrates the numerical dependence of $Z(r^*)$ and $r_{\min}$ on the choice of $r^*$ (recall that we choose $r^*$ so that $Z(r^*)\approx1/2$).
-It shows that, employing different choices of $r^*$, one can even improve the accuracy estimate $r_{\min}$ for the approximate minimizer by a factor $2$ and increase the uniqueness radius $r^*$ by a factor of roughly $6$. \end{proof}
+The detailed computational procedure was already described after \Cref{theorem:minimizer}. \Cref{fig:ZDependence} illustrates the numerical dependence of $Z(r^*)$ and $r_{\min}$ on the choice of $r^*$ (recall that we choose $r^*$ so that $Z(r^*)\approx1/2$).
+It shows that, employing different choices of $r^*$, one can even improve the accuracy estimate $r_{\min}$ for the approximate minimizer by a factor $2$ and increase the uniqueness radius $r^*$ by a factor of $6$. \end{proof}

+The existence radius $4.6844\cdot 10^{-11}$ in the statement of Theorem~\ref{theorem:existence_armchair_harmonic} should not be read as a physical length scale.
+It is a rigorous bound obtained from our validation theorem and shows that the approximate configuration differs from a true local minimizer by at most $4.6844\cdot 10^{-11}$ in the $\|\cdot\|_\infty$-norm.
+The fact that this radius is so small means that the numerical approximation is very close to a true local minimizer.

+More concretely, a bound of the form \( \|p - \bar{p}\|_\infty \le r \) means that each atomic position of $p$ lies in a small cube of side length $2r$ centered at its numerical value, and this interval representation of the local minimizer can be implemented rigorously using interval arithmetic.

+In the same spirit, the uniqueness radius appearing in the proof of Theorem~\ref{theorem:existence_armchair_harmonic} is also a mathematical quantity rather than a physical scale.
+It shows that no other local minimizer lies closer to the numerical approximation than this radius.
+This does not rule out the possibility of other, qualitatively similar configurations further away in the energy landscape.

+These bounds on the atomic positions allow us to control any geometric quantity computed from the configuration, such as bond lengths, bond angles, or tube radius.
+Each of these quantities comes with a mathematically proven error bar derived from the position bounds.

+The relevance of these rigorous statements depends on the questions we want to ask.
+In many physical applications one is interested in differences that appear in the first three or four significant digits.
+Smaller discrepancies may not be relevant.
+From the point of view of a mathematical study, however, there is no restriction on how small a rigorously detected difference can be.
+In fact, working with nine or ten significant digits (or even more) is standard practice.